hieuk09/hieuk09.github.io/_posts/2017-03-03-build-your-cas.markdown

 ---

-Recently, our application begins to scale up, and we have many separate services which is developed to satisfy different need of the customers.
-However, since we introduce all of them as a bundle, we need to somehow integrate all these separate services into single userbase without couple the code together.
+Recently, our application begins to scale up, and we have many separate services which are developed to satisfy different need of the customers.
+However, since we introduce all of them as a bundle, we need to somehow integrate all these separate services into single userbase without coupling the code together.
 The first step into that would be a single-sign-on service to centralize the authentication step.
 This is the first time I build this kind of SOA, or to be more trendy, microservices architecture, so I have a lot to learn.
 This is my